Delivering Sanctuary Scholarships

 Offering scholarships to people seeking sanctuary is one of the main ways that a university can embed its commitment to being a University of Sanctuary.
 In 2018, Article 26 became incorporated into the University of Sanctuary network and we are able to benefit from the excellent resources and networks they created over 10 years.
 We are also partnering with STAR (Student Action for Refugees) and others and are active members of the Access to Higher Education Working Group.

+Over the years Article 26 has sought to collate and share the experience and knowledge to help you to understand how your organisation could influence or university could establish a bursary scheme.
 This page contains the Article 26 resources which have been designed to help universities create and implement the best possible Sanctuary Scholarship schemes.

 For currently available access courses and Higher Education Scholarships visit the STAR website.
 Please contact STAR if your university has access courses or scholarships that they are not currently listed.

 If you would like to discuss how we might be able to offer or facilitate more specific support for sanctuary scholarship schemes please e-mail [email protected].